 \subsection{On-Sky Results}

-We applied our algorithm to real observations of China’s Tiangong Space Station (CSS) and the ISS, both low-Earth-orbit satellites with known geometric specifications, enabling us to assess our method's accuracy by comparing the reconstructions with publicly available information.
+We apply our algorithm to real observations of China's Tiangong Space Station (CSS) and the ISS.
+Since both low-Earth orbit satellites have well-documented geometric specifications, we are able to assess our method's accuracy by comparing the reconstructions with publicly available information.